rob-fin/NotC/README.md

 # NotC

 A JVM compiler for a small strongly typed C-like language.
-Written in Java with the [ANTLR](https://www.antlr.org/) parser generator and the [Jasm assembler](https://wiki.openjdk.java.net/display/CodeTools/asmtools) from OpenJDK's AsmTools.
+Written in Java with the [ANTLR](https://www.antlr.org/) parser generator and the [Jasmin](http://jasmin.sourceforge.net/) bytecode assembler.
 Work in progress.

 ## Building and running
 Requires JDK 11 or higher.